amoghagrawal/amogh_phase2/curated/Forensics.md

 # 3. RAR of the Abyss

 > Two philosophers peer into the networked abyss and swap a secret.
-Use the secret to decrypt the Abyss’ RAwR and pull your flag from the void.
+Use the secret to decrypt the Abyss’ RAwR and pull your flag from the void. <br>
 > Chal file: https://drive.google.com/file/d/1y3uXswPgTy4JZLo2UJX_YgcUKNaERCn8/view?usp=drive_link

 ## Solution: